 With this system, we will aim to achieve safe and secure road environments through more efficient maintenance.

-With an imaging system using multiple stereo cameras, the measurement of three factors is achieved: the rate of cracks, the depth of the ruts, and flatness (σ).
+With an imaging system using multiple stereo cameras, the measurement of three factors is achieved: the rate of cracks, the rutting depth, and flatness (σ).
 A stereo camera detects depth information of a subject using the parallax of two cameras aligned left and right.

 Camera system using multiple stereo cameras that can be mounted on a standard vehicle

-Based on the results obtained by combining the images in the width direction that are taken with multiple stereo cameras, the depth of the ruts can be calculated.
+Based on the results obtained by combining the images in the width direction that are taken with multiple stereo cameras, the rutting depth can be calculated.